Hurricane prep to keep water away from your home

 First, be sure downspouts and gutters are not blocked and in good working condition.

-It is important water flows out of the spouts away from the foundation.
+It is also important that water flows out of the spouts away from the foundation.

 In circumstances that require further displacement distances.
 Underground pipes can connect to catchment basins in areas prone to puddling.
 The tops of the grates can be removed for occasional cleaning.